 Incidently, the above waterhole is the same one that “Kgalagadi Guru” has, a few days after our experience, installed the research camera for this week.
 Read his encounter with lions there on the “Research Camera traps” for this week

-The Gods do not subtract from the allotted span of man's life, the hours spent game viewing.
+The Gods do not subtract from the allotted span of man's life, the hours spent with nature.